 He holds degrees in music production and lyrical singing and post-graduations in cultural management and opera.
-Working closely with composers he premiered several new works and, in the last few years, after more than 15 years intensively performing opera, he has been researching and performing within the field of contemporary performance and vocal improvisation.
-He has been actively performing and teaching in Portugal, Spain, France, Belgium, Holland, Sweden, Germany, Czech Republic, Ireland, Turkey, Slovenia, Russia, Lithuania and Brazil.
+Working closely with composers he premiered several new works and, in the last few

 Former board member of the Portuguese National Association of Cultural Management, member of NIMAE (ESMAE's research centre) and chairman of the International Coordinator's Development Group of the Association of European Conservatoires (AEC).
 He is teacher and international coordinator at ESMAE-IPP, Porto, Portugal.